 Make Sure All Drivers Are Up to Date

-The simplest and probably the most important thing you can do to increase CS: GO FPS is make sure all your drivers are up to date – especially if you’re using an NVidia graphics card drivers.
+The simplest and probably the most important thing you can do to increase FPS in CSGO is make sure all your drivers are up to date – especially if you’re using an NVidia graphics card drivers.
 NVidia has its own GeForce Experience application that automatically selects the best visual settings for a specific game including Counter-Strike: Global Offensive and are updated regularly to match new updates.
-In most cases, this acts as a simple one-stop solution to getting a silky smooth FPS while maintaining reasonable video quality.

 Close all unnecessary programs in the background using the task manager

 Whether your computer is running Windows 10 or not, it will have programs running in the background.
 Some of them are necessary but most aren’t needed.
 So you should go through the list of active programs in your Task Manager and close them, especially if they’re eating up CPU or Memory since that causes performance issues.
 These can sometimes be hidden in the “Background Processes” since they’re still running but aren’t open.